bradyhouse/house/fiddles/aws/storage-gateway.md

 Programmatically, the product is a "virtual machine image" that is mounted via a hyper-visor client (VMWare ESXi or Microsoft Hyper-V) running on-premise.
 This local gateway is then used to propagate (or asynchronous replicate) data to S3.
-The virtual machine can be configured to establish one of 3 types storage workflows (or architectures):
+The virtual machine can be configured to establish one of 3 types of storage work flows:

   1. File Gateway
   2. Volume Gateway
   3. Tape Gateway

 The details of each are outlined in the subsequent sections.